 You’ve probably heard the word “LoJack” in many places including car dealerships, TV shows, or law enforcement agencies.
 But what exactly is a LoJack and how does it works?
 In short, a LoJack device is a stolen vehicle recovery system.
-This device, paired with its service, is used by vehicles owners, dealerships, fleet owners, and law enforcement agencies.
+This device, paired with its service, is used by vehicle owners, dealerships, fleet owners, and law enforcement agencies.

 Note: Many people mistakenly use the word “LoJack” to refer to any type of vehicle tracking and disabling unit.
 LoJack is the brand name of a stolen vehicle recovery system owned by Spireon, a company dedicated to fleet tracking services using telematics technology.